ThomofBiloxi/TarkovMarket/README.md

 ## Installation

-To use the Tarkov Market App, follow the steps below:
+To compile the Tarkov Market App, follow the steps below.

+If you prefer not to compile the app yourself, you can directly download the latest precompiled .exe file from the Releases section of this repository.

 ### Clone the Repository: